LET YOUR PROPERTY

 Could you let a home to a refugee family?

 The global refugee crisis is the most significant humanitarian crisis of our generation.
 More than 65.3 million people are displaced worldwide.
-Millions of these refugees are Syrian families, forced to flee their homes during 6 years of war.
-Many end up in squalid and unsafe refugee camps with little hope for their families’ future.
+Millions of these refugees are Syrian families, forced to flee their homes during 8 years of war.
+Many end up in refugee camps with little hope for their families’ future.

 The Syrian Vulnerable Person Resettlement (SVPR) scheme enables the most vulnerable families – those with special health needs or survivors of violence and torture – to be relocated to a safe country where they can rebuild their lives.

-We’re looking for a small number of private landlords with properties to let in Elmbridge.
+We’re looking for a small number of private landlords with homes to let in Elmbridge.

 If you have a home to let, please get in touch and find out whether this scheme could work for you.